josephchenhk/qtrader/README.md

         return var
 ```

-And initialize your `BarEventEngineRecorder` with the same vairable `var=[]`(if you want to record every timestep) or
+And initialize your `BarEventEngineRecorder` with the same vairable `var=[]`(if
-`var=None`(if you want to record only the last updated value):
+you want to record every timestep) or `var=None`(if you want to record only the
+last updated value):

 ```python
 recorder = BarEventEngineRecorder(var=[])
 ```

-## Run a backtest
+## Run a Backtest

 Now we are ready to run a backtest.
-Here is a sample of running a backtest in QTrader:
+Here is a sample of running a backtest in
+QTrader:

 ```python
 # Security